 It is quite common to have a dire or urgent circumstance driving the creation of a project.
-Hopefully, nothing quite as dire as an impending volcanic eruption!
 Nevertheless, we find ourselves as part of a project team, trying to get organized in order to figure out what tasks need to be accomplished.
 The purpose of a Project Charter is to document as much relevant information as possible early on in a project.
 The Charter can then be used to drive useful discussions and activities that help add even more detail to a project.